 On the other hand, CBD is found in hemp (Cannabis Sativa), which can be legally imported and sold in the U.S. Some companies have taken advantage of this loophole by importing high-CBD hemp extracts from other countries where hemp is produced.

-But the CBD Oil Products which you can find on our website are all made from a dedicated Hemp (Cannabis Sativa) Strain grown in the USA only for the purpose to extract CBD Oil with the full spectrum of Cannabinoids.
+But our recommended CBD Oil Products which you can find on our website are all made from a dedicated Hemp (Cannabis Sativa) Strain grown in the USA only for the purpose to extract CBD Oil with the full spectrum of Cannabinoids.
 Such as CBD, CBDa, CBN, CBC, CBD and only the legal amount of THC > 0,2 %.
-Our CBD Oil Products

 Related Article: Is CBD Legal?